crf8472/libarcstk/BUILD.md

 ### Contributors

-You want to debug into the libarcs code, hence you need to build libarcs with debugging symbols and without aggressive optimization:
+You want to debug into the libarcstk code, hence you need to build libarcstk with debugging symbols and without aggressive optimization:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug ..